 Figure 3 closes the circle.
 It plots the income changes from Figure 2 against the 2019 levels of income in Figure 1; it shows that richer countries had slower (or more negative) growth in 2020 than did poorer countries.
-The slope of the weighted regression line in the Figure is -0.44 (t=1.1), and is larger without population weights, -1.6 (t=5.3); both to be expected given the disparate experience of the two largest countries.
+The slope of the unweighted regression line in the Figure is -0.010 (t=3.3), so that every unit increase in log income shaves one percentage point off of the predicted growth rate.
+Given the disparate experiences of the two giants, India and China, the weighted regression has an insignificant small slope of -0.003 (t=0.8).
 China is growing because, in spite of its relatively high income, it has seen few deaths while India, with more deaths per million than other countries at its income level, shows a 10.2 percent decline in income.
 Each country is an outlier, but in opposite directions.
+When I run the same (unweighted) regression using the 2019 predicted growth rates as calculated by the IMF before the pandemic, the slope is still negative, but small and insignificant -0.001 (t=1.4).

 Ignoring population size, the negative relationship between growth in 2020 and income in 2019 exists for the world as a whole, and within the non-OECD countries.
-Within the OECD, the better off countries grew faster in 2020, but the regression coefficient is not significantly different from zero, as is clear from the figure.
+Within the OECD, the better off countries grew faster in 2020, but the regression coefficient is not significantly different from zero, as can be seen in the figure.